 SQL Server Reporting Services (SSRS) Integrated Mode

 When SQL Server 2012 Reporting Services is integrated with SharePoint, you can use powerful SharePoint collaboration and centralized document management features for SQL Server 2012 Reporting Services content.
-Reports are stored in SharePoint document libraries, alongside other reports such as Excel Online files.
+Reports are stored in SharePoint document libraries, alongside other reports such as Excel for the web files.
 SharePoint permissions can be used to control access to Reporting Services content, and people are able to start Report Designer, Model Designer, and Report Builder within a document library.
 Learn more about Reporting Services Report Server.

 SQL Server Reporting Services (SSRS) Web Part